Language development in autistic children

 They might be slower to develop language, have no language at all, or have significant problems with understanding or using spoken language.
 They might not use gestures to make up for the problems they have with words.

-Children with ASD tend to communicate mostly to ask for something.
-They don’t tend to communicate for social reasons, like sharing information.
+Autistic children tend to communicate mostly to ask for something or to protest.
+They’re less likely to communicate for social reasons, like sharing information.